lgsvl/lanefollowing/README.md

 ## Future Works and Contributing

-Though the network can successfully drive and follow lanes on the bridge, there's still a lot of room for future improvements (biased to drive straight, afraid of shadows, few training data, and etc).
+Though the network can successfully drive and follow lanes on the bridge, there's still a lot of room for future improvements (i.e., biased to drive straight, afraid of shadows, few training data, and etc).
 - To improve model robustness collect more training data by driving in a wide variety of environments
     - Changing weather and lighting effects (rain, fog, road wetness, time of day)
     - Adding more road layouts and road textures